OfficeDev/office-js-docs-pr/reference/outlook/1.1/Office.context.mailbox.item.md

 The identifier returned by the `itemId` property is the same as the Exchange Web Services item identifier.
 The `itemId` property is not identical to the Outlook Entry ID.

-The `itemId` property returns `null` in compose mode for items that have not been saved to the store.
+The `itemId` property is not available in compose mode.
 If an item identifier is required, the [`saveAsync`](Office.context.mailbox.item.md#saveAsync) method can be used to save the item to the store, which will return the item identifier in the [`AsyncResult.value`](simple-types.md#asyncresult) parameter in the callback function.

 ##### Type: